Here’s this week’s Therapy Tip of the Week:

 Ball is also a great, early word for late talkers.
 Why?
 Because the word “ball” meets all the criteria for Word Selection for Establishing an Early Vocabulary.
 Those 3 keys are:

 Many toddlers, even those with typically developing speech-language skills, say ball as “ba.”
 It’s a consonant-vowel (CV) combination which makes it among the 5 earliest syllable patterns we note with babies and toddlers.
 (For a brand new talker, please don’t overemphasize articulation or getting the right sounds in the right places just yet.
 Praise his attempts.
-Many children don’t master final /l/ until they’re 3 or 4.)
+Many children don’t master final /l/ until they’re 3 or 4 or even older!)

 3. Choose words with sounds he can already say – meaning you’ve heard the child use the sounds in other words or in babbling/jargon.